dmbarbour/wikilon/docs/ABCRT.md

 Parallelism within a computation could also be valuable.
 I may need to eventually move away from the shared memory idea in favor of free spaces for multiple threads.
 Though, this could be mitigated by good support for non-copying shared memory and objects.

+TODO: Consider 'graduating' context size between compactions.
+This would allow a 4GB context to act as a 4MB context when the data is small, for example, costing only address space.
+This would be achieved easily by allocating big chunks of memory after each compaction based on estimated usage.
+It could be configured by an extra function call on the process.

 #### Support for Shared and Non-Copying Objects in Memory?

 Linear memory is convenient but it requires frequent deep copies.
 This is especially a problem for blocks in a fixpoint loop, and for large binary data.
 I would like some form of stable memory for binaries and blocks of code.